The Windy City

 News & Events at BATL Chicago

 The Backyard Axe Throwing League is a proud member of the Chicagoland Chamber of Commerce.
 Be sure to introduce yourself to the General Manager, Scott Hollander at the next networking event through the chamber!
-Since 2006, BATL has hosted dozens of fundraising events and donated our services to a number of local charities and non profit organizations such as schools, hospitals and other special causes.
-At BATL Chicago we are always looking for opportunities to get involved with the community, and we are capable of hosting your next fundraiser event or if you’d like to request BATL to support an upcoming non-profitt fundraising event, please contact your BATL Chicago for eligibility requirements.
+Since 2006, BATL has hosted dozens of fundraising events and donated our services to a number of local charities and non-profit organizations such as schools, hospitals and other special causes.
+At BATL Chicago we are always looking for opportunities to get involved with the community, and we are capable of hosting your next fundraiser event or if you’d like to request BATL to support an upcoming non-profit fundraising event, please contact your BATL Chicago for eligibility requirements.
 Please take a few minutes to learn more about these organizations and get involved at this link.